rahulshankariyer/MLB_Web_Scraping/README.md

 .326

-Now, using the lines of code discussed above the all the players statistics can be scraped.
-First, we will start with creating the column names for the table header.
+All the players statistics can be scraped using a similar code.

+### Step 7:

+Create column names for a pandas DataFrame to store the stats of all the players, which can be exported to a .csv file.

     # Create column names from the table header
     ## Identify Header Row